stn-ptr/task-service/Readme.md

 # Task Service

-Not fit for production use.
-This is a project for training and trying out things, please do not use in a productive environment.
+## ⚠ Not fit for production use.

+This is project is meant for learning, practicing and trying out things, not for use in a productive environment.

 ## Requirements